 Wander Lonsdale Quay

-For a view of Vancouver and easy access to Lynn Canyon, head to Lonsdale Quay on the North Shore.
+For a beautiful view of Vancouver and easy access to Lynn Canyon, head to Lonsdale Quay on the North Shore.
 The views of the water and city here are stunning, and taking the SeaBus is so much fun!

 Admire the waterfront by Canada Place